-The HSDS is a baseline of data, if the the data producer’s has additional fields or entities that they wish to add, the specification can be extended to incorporate them.
-The data producer should provide documentation of how the specification has been extended.
+The HSDS is a baseline of data elements; if the data producer has additional fields or entities that they wish to add, the specification can be extended to incorporate them.
+The data producer should provide documentation that explains how the specification has been extended.

 Files & Attributes Summary